-The professional education of physiotherapists at UCD began in 1955 at the Mater Misericordiae Hospital in Dublin city center.
-The Mater Hospital is one of the university’s main teaching hospitals and the School of Physiotherapy was located there for half a century until it was moved to the new UCD Health Sciences Center on the main Belfield campus in 2005.
-Most of the academic program is delivered in the UCD Health Sciences Center which houses many large modern lecture theatres and seminar rooms as well as a number of state-of-the-art Clinical Skills and Human Performances laboratories.
+UCD Physiotherapy is part of the School of Public Health, Physiotherapy and Sports Science (SPHPSS), a multi-disciplinary school situated in the College of Health and Agricultural Sciences alongside the School of Medicine, and the School of Nursing, Midwifery and Health Systems.
+Most of the academic program is delivered in the UCD Health Sciences Centre which houses many large modern lecture theatres and seminar rooms as well as a number of state-of-the-art Clinical Skills and Human Performances laboratories.

 UCD Physiotherapy graduates are eligible for membership of the Irish Society of Chartered Physiotherapists (ISCP) and CORU, Ireland’s multi-profession health regulator.
 The ISCP is a member of the World Confederation of Physical Therapists which is the only global organization representing Physical Therapists around the world.
 Today, over 2,000 UCD graduates are working throughout the world in all areas of Physiotherapy and have been successfully employed in the UK, the USA, Canada, Australia, New Zealand, as well as Africa and the Middle and Far East and throughout the EU.
 They have provided leadership and contributed to the development of Physiotherapy practice, education and research internationally.

-Applicants who hold (or expect to hold by September of the year of entry) an undergraduate degree in areas such as Kinesiology, Anatomy, Physiology, Biomedical Science, or Sports and Exercise Science may apply to the two year MSc Physiotherapy Program.
-Candidates are expected to provide a letter from a practicing physiotherapist to demonstrate they have practical experience.
+Applicants who hold (or expect to hold by August of the year of entry) an undergraduate degree in areas such as Kinesiology, Athletic Therapy and Training or Sports and Exercise Science etc. may apply to the two year Professional MSc Physiotherapy program.
+Details of entry requirements can be found on the UCD Professional Masters webpage.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.